 We had planned to dive with them while in Thailand, but on our snorkeling excursion we couldn’t get over the garbage in the “marine park” and the sad state of the coral.
 Until then, we hadn’t even considered diving Indonesia.
 But, we started talking about Raja Ampat and the amazing Papua diving waiting to be discovered.
+After all, it’s one of the best scuba diving locations in the world!
 After hours of searching, emailing, and online chats with a few different companies, we finally found one that had space for everyone, wasn’t going to charge us for the kids, and would work within both family’s timelines.
 It seemed like it was meant to be!

 So we signed ourselves up for a scuba diving liveaboard with kids in Raja Ampat!